 Tariffs

 Tariffs are a combination of the 1999 cost of gas escalated for Brazilian inflation, as measured by IGP-M, and a margin designed to provide a 20% real return in Real on the asset base of each Gaspart company for 2002.
 The combined tariffs are then grossed up for PIS/COFINS.
-As of December 31, 1999 the regulatory asset base (in millions of US dollars) of each LDC is detailed in the table below.
+As of December 31, 1999, the regulatory asset base (in millions of US Dollars) of each LDC is detailed in the table below.